franc333s/pokedex/README.md

 Phase 2:
-In the second phase, I focused on displaying only 12 Pokemon during the initial load and implementing pagination for the content.
+In the second phase, the focus has been on displaying only 12 Pokemon during the initial load and implementing pagination for the content.
-I encountered some issues during this process.
-In order to render only 12 Pokemon per page, the first set of 12 was rendered twice, and with the additional load, the first set of 12 was rendered again.
-To solve this, I modified the part where getAllPokemons(12) was called.
-I replaced it with getAllPokemons(12, offset), and I marked the initial function as const getAllPokemons = async (limit, offset).
+Some issues have been encountered during this process: in order to render only 12 Pokemon per page, the first set of 12 was rendered twice, and with the additional load, the first set of 12 was rendered again.
+To solve this, the part where getAllPokemons(12) were called was modified.
+It was replaced with getAllPokemons(12, offset), and marked the initial function as const getAllPokemons = async (limit, offset).
 This adjustment helped resolve the issue.

 Phase 3:
-In the third phase, I the dark/light mode has been implemented using the `ThemeContext` provider.
+In the third phase, the dark/light mode was implemented using the `ThemeContext` provider.
 This mode was applied to the entire page in `App.jsx`.
 Two IDs (`#dark` and `#light`) were created, which trigger the style change depending on which mode is active.
-To create the switch, I installed the `react-switch` package.
+To create the switch, the `react-switch` package was installed.
 The toggle switch was added to the topbar component, and the `ThemeProvider` is set up in `App.jsx`.

 Phase 4:
-For this phase, I created the list and grid views for the homepage.
-I based this feature on the dark/light mode to implement a combination of grid and list views.
+For this phase, the list / grid views were created for the homepage.
+This feature has been based on the dark/light mode code.
 This functionality works by toggling a class on the div that contains all the Pokemon cards, which determines whether the grid or list styles are applied and changes how the cards are displayed.

 Phase 5:
-In the fifth phase, I created a "Scroll to Top" component.
-This component allows users to scroll back to the top of the page with a single click.
-It has been implemented and has worked as intended but sometimes it fails, it needs to be checked again.
+In the fifth phase, "Scroll to Top" component was added to the code.
+This component allows to scroll back to the top of the page with a single click when users navigate throught pages.
+It has been implemented and has worked as intended but it has stopped working.
+It needs to be checked again.

 Phase 6: